ameypakhare1/Manual-Testing-Template/README.md

 ## When to Use This Template

 You can use this Excel template for:
-- Manual testing practice on demo projects (e.g., GreenKart, FrontAccounting, OrangeHRM)
+- Manual testing practice on demo projects
 - Interview assignments or practice
 - Learning how to document test cases and bugs in a clear format
 - Showcasing your test documentation skills on GitHub